IanEdington/learn/operating-systems/courswork.md

 ## Unit 3: Storage Management
 This unit covers memory management, virtual memory, file system management, disk management, mass storage structures, and I/O systems.

-### Unit Overview
+### Intro

-Unit 3 discusses how memory, file systems, mass storage, and I/O (input/output) are handled in modern computer systems.

 In a multiprogramming system, a process may change its state from “waiting” to “running” several times before completing its task.
 Clearly, if each process were loaded from secondary storage into the main memory in its entirety, a large fraction of machine time would be wasted on loading and unloading processes to and from the main memory during each section of process execution.
 To minimize the “overhead” associated with loading and unloading, operating systems allocate memory to several processes simultaneously.
 This complex task requires effective memory management schemes and their hardware support (major topics in this unit).

 The other major topic in this unit is secondary storage, in particular, file systems and disk management.
 Disks serve as extensions and backup for the main memory, and as economical online storage devices for program and data files.
 The operating system organizes files in the framework of a file system.
 Disk access is much slower than access to memory and, in general, several processes compete for disk access.
 For these reasons, in many computers, disk access is the main bottleneck to improved performance.
 As such, section 3.4 examines the software and hardware mechanisms employed to improve disk performance.

 Input-output operations are among the main jobs of a computer system.
 As various I/O devices vary widely in their function and speed, different methods are needed to control them, and those methods form the I/O subsystem of the kernel.
 The final section of this unit covers the structure, principles, and performance aspects of I/O hardware and software.

-Unit 3 is divided into five sections:

-**3.1 Main Memory**

-**3.2 Virtual Memory**

-**3.3 File-System Interface and Implementation**

-**3.4 Mass-Storage Structure**

-**3.5 I/O Systems**

-### Learning Objectives

 When you complete Unit 3, you will be able to describe the different strategies that operating systems employ to manage memory, with knowledge of the benefits, limitations, resource overhead (such as fragmentation and data structures), and hardware requirements of each management technique.
 You will also learn how developers can write applications (program and data structures) that reduce overhead for memory in a shared environment and that use memory more efficiently.
 In modern application environments, in which virtual memory is becoming increasingly important, it is important that you can explain this concept and its importance, and that you can list and describe several strategies that systems software uses to manage disks and other devices.
 Finally, you should be able to describe the structure, principles, and performance issues of I/O hardware and software.

 ### 3.1 Main Memory

-#### Overview
+OSC9ed: 8.1 to 8.7.

 This section focuses on memory management in the main system.
 Memory is an important finite resource that has a significant impact on system throughput.
 As such, it must be managed carefully.
 In a multiprogramming environment, the operating system attempts to complete as much work as possible at one time by allowing processes to share memory.
 To do this, it is critical that the operating system manage memory in such a way that many processes may share it and that the memory space for each process is protected from other processes.
 This security measure requires that all memory addresses be validated.
 The overhead resource cost of verifying every memory access makes hardware support necessary.

-#### Learning Outcomes

-After you have completed Section 3.1, you should be able to

-1. describe address binding at compile, load, and execution time.
-2. explain the different strategies that operating systems use to manage the sharing and allocation of memory among several processes, including contiguous allocation, paging, segmentation, and segmentation with paging.
-3. discuss how relocation, sharing, and protection are considered in memory management.
-4. describe how an operating system may implement shared memory.

-#### Reading Assignment

-- *Operating system concepts* (9th ed.): Chapter 8: Main Memory: 8.1
- to 8.7.

-As you do the assigned reading, focus on the Key Concepts and Topics outlined below to ensure that you can meet Learning Outcomes 1-4 above.

 #### Key Concepts and Topics